Skip links

 JOOXTER undertakes to take every care to ensure the quality of the Services provided to the Customer and to comply with the terms of the Service Agreement.

-- Use the Solution in accordance with the terms of the Agreement and ensure that the use of the Software by the Users complies with the terms of the Agreement, the Customer being fully responsible in this respect for transmitting to the Supplier the true and complete information necessary for the provision and supply of the Solution.
+- Use the Solution in accordance with the terms of the Agreement and ensure that the use of the Software by Users complies with the terms of the Agreement, the Customer being fully responsible in this respect for transmitting to the Supplier the true and complete information necessary for the provision and supply of the Solution.

 ARTICLE V. ORDERS